Want to learn more about Apologia Science? I’m breaking down each guide and answering ALL your Apologia Science questions.

 Introduce your children to the fascinating world of chemistry and physics!
 The activities and projects in this course are sure to delight and inspire your young minds.
 They’ll begin by exploring the basic building blocks of creation, atoms and molecules, and then journey through simple chemicals, the laws of motion, and energy in its many forms, before discovering concepts of electricity and magnetism.
 Along the way, your students will make their own bouncy ball, formulate a smoke bomb, build a solar oven, construct a working periscope, fashion a miniature motor, and create a lava lamp!
 All the while, God will be glorified as the Master Designer of all that they’re discovering about the world and how it works.
 This exciting course will give your students a love for learning and a confidence in science that will carry them through the school years and beyond.

 What Order Should I Complete Apologia Science In?

 We have used all of the guides in some capacity except for Chemistry.
 So, I feel I have a good grasp on what ages fit each guide.
 Here is my suggested Apologia order.
-This is assuming you are starting with your oldest child in 1st grade.
+This is assuming you are starting the Apologia science schedule with your oldest child in 1st grade.

 Zoology 1-This guide is an absolutely fascinating one for those just starting out with Apologia.
 It gives the basic information you need to get started with animal classification and it is a LOT of fun!